drewmrodriguez/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is used to get and use data associated with the current URL, without rendering the route.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is a set of rules and restrictions on user form data.
+It allows the form to detect what a user inputs, and provides error messages for the user to correct invalid input.
+Validation ensures that as little junk data is submitted as possible.

 1. In 1-2 sentences, define end to end testing.

+End to end testing refers to ensuring the successful execution of an application from database to UI.

 ## Instructions